CyberDefend3r/Py-Docs-Bot/README.md

 I cant figure out what I am doing wrong.
 Can anyone help point me in the right direction
 ```

-<u>**Your Comment:**</u>
+**Your Comment:**

 ```
 Python will check PATH and the directory the script is in for imports.
-If it is not in either of those locations, you would need to add it to PATH,
+If it is not in those locations,
+you would need to do one of the following:
+    1) add it to PATH
-move it into the script directory or use relative imports.
+    2) move it into the script directory
+    3) use relative imports

-You can use sys.path to add the directory to path so that python will check that directory for imports.
+You can use sys.path to add the directory to PATH so that python will check that directory for imports.

 !doc sys.path, relative imports, import module from a different directory
 ```

-<u>**Bot Reply to Your Comment:**</u>
+**Bot Reply to Your Comment:**

+---
 **Thanks for using the Python Reference Bot!**
 *For instructions on how to use me, check out my README on [GitHub](https://github.com/trevormiller6/Py-Reference)*